Rocks Off counts down 100 of the best 70s songs spanning all genres from the diverse decade we all know and love…

 73. “Take Me Home Country Roads” – John Denver (1971)

 One of the most famous John Denver songs, this enduring classic has its origins in a road trip through Maryland undertaken by songwriters Bill Danoff and Taffy Nivert.
 It was John Denver who transposed the lyric to West Virginia, and history was made.
+John Denver’s death in 1997 has arguably made this song remains more famous than ever.

 72. “Got To Give It Up” – Marvin Gaye (1977)